NathanKr/next.js-iron-session-playground/README.md

 <h2>Introduction</h2>
 This project demonstrates how to securely persist session data using encrypted cookies with iron-session.
-Next.js app is used but it can be used also on Node.js/Express ...
+While a Next.js app is used in this demonstration, the solution is also compatible with Node.js/Express.

 <h2>Motivation</h2>
-In an application post2youtube i need to login to google to get a code string which is used to get access token for youtube api.
-I have poc for this but i need to login every time.
-The solution is to persist the access token that we got and you can persist it in cookie (check cookie poc <a href='https://github.com/NathanKr/cookie-playground'>cookie-playground</a>) but it appear as clear text which is a security risk.
+In an application, post2youtube, I need to login to Google to retrieve a code that is used to obtain an access token for the YouTube API.
+I have a POC for this, but I need to log in every time.
+The solution is to persist the access token that we receive, which can be stored in a cookie (check the cookie POC <a href='https://github.com/NathanKr/cookie-playground'>cookie-playground</a>).
+However, the cookie appears in clear text, posing a security risk.

 <h2>Solution</h2>
-A package name iron-sesion which use cookie but also encrypt it and can be used on next.js api and also get server side props
+The package iron-session offers a solution by using cookies to store session data but encrypting them for security.
+It can be seamlessly integrated with Next.js API routes and server-side props, ensuring both security and convenience.

 <h2>API</h2>

-<h3>set value in cookie</h3>
+<h3>set value in cookie : /api/set-cookie</h3>
+The `/api/set-cookie` route allows you to set a value in the session cookie and store it in encrypted form.

 ```ts
     const session = await getIronSessionDefaultMaxAge(req, res);